Free Alternatives to Verdana

 Where can I download free alternatives to Verdana?

-Download DejaVu Sans from open-font-library.
-Click the "Get Font" button on any alternative above to visit the official download page.
-Google Fonts also provides embed codes for easy web integration.
+Download DejaVu Sans directly from open-font-library.
+Click the "Get Font" button on any alternative listed above to visit the official download page.
+Google Fonts also provides convenient embed codes for seamless web integration.